maurits150/simploo/README.md

 * Separation between classes and instances.
     * Each instance with parent classes, has an actual instance of it's parents too.
     * Support for the 'super' keyword to reach the members of a super class.
-    * Any requests to non-existant class members will traverse up the derivation tree.
+    * Any requests to non-existent class members will traverse up the derivation tree.
     * The aforementioned operates at O(1) speed due to a build-in member registry.
 There's no iteration taking place, even when you chain 1000 classes together!

 **Interfaces**